olzn/hello-observer/content/posts/baggage.md

 I'll give you a clue, though, a starting point: simplify.
 Strive for a simpler life; own less, consume less, waste less.
 It's not only a moral imperative for the care of the environment, but a moral imperative for the care of ourselves.
 Simplify.
 You need less than you think to live a fulfilling life.

-I'll close this with an excerpt from Sterling Hayden's book _Wanderer_.
+I'll wrap this up with an excerpt from Sterling Hayden's book _Wanderer_.
 He already put this in a much better way than I ever could, so I'm not even going to bother.

 >What does a man need - really need?
 A few pounds of food each day, heat and shelter, six feet to lie down in - and some form of working activity that will yield a sense of accomplishment.
 That's all - in the material sense, and we know it.
 But we are brainwashed by our economic system until we end up in a tomb beneath a pyramid of time payments, mortgages, preposterous gadgetry, playthings that divert our attention for the sheer idiocy of the charade.